mpeeples2008/ArchNetSci/_book/index.md

 #> [1] 75
 ```

 As this shows, any named argument in the function call can be used in the expression evaluated within the brackets.
-Functions can contain many lines of code and many arguments but the features are format are the same as the simple examples here.
+Functions can contain many lines of code and many arguments but the features and format are the same as the simple examples here.
 Let's look at a somewhat more complex function to see how this works:

 ```r